10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 However, the default WordPress permalink structure is not user-friendly.

-Not to mention Google prefers user-friendly URLs, so this is a small boost to your SEO (search engine optimization) efforts.
+Not to mention Google prefers user-friendly URLs, so this is an important boost for your SEO (search engine optimization) efforts.

 4 | Don’t forget to set the site name and tagline